 The capital assets for the Joint Control are recognised as an equal third on the balance sheet.
-As at 1^{st} of April 2015, the Joint Control room combined assets gross book value was £765k of which BMKFA share equates to £307k.
+As at 1^{st} of April 2017, the Joint Control room combined assets gross book value was £613k of which BMKFA share equates to £204k.
 The depreciation charge for the combined assets was £157k of which BMKFA share is £52k.
-Therefore the net book value as at 31^{st} March 2017 was £608k from which BMKFA share is £202k.
+Therefore the net book value as at 31^{st} March 2018 was £456k from which BMKFA share is £152k.

 The revenue expenditure split is based on the Joint control policy stated in the accounting estimates section.
-The total expenditure for 2016/17 was £2.006m from which BMKFA contributed £682k.
+The total expenditure for 2017/18 was £2.030m from which BMKFA contributed £690k.

 As of April 2016, Buckinghamshire and Milton Keynes Fire Authority was appointed as the treasurer for the ESMCP project and the funding was held on behalf of Berkshire, Oxfordshire, Hampshire, Isle of Wight.
-The funding is mainly for the programme management of the project and was allocated £0.342m which was split between the five partners.
-Therefore the income for BMKFA proportion was £66k.
-The expenditure incurred in 2016/17 was £28k of which BMKFA share was £6k.